Watching the Six Nations in the Jewellery Quarter

 Known for live music, stand-up and open mic nights, the Actress and Bishop is also a great spot to catch a game.
 The atmosphere is lively and welcoming, with a wide selection of beers and ciders on tap, plus an exciting cocktail menu.

 Cosy up in a ruck at Saint Paul’s House this February and March to enjoy the Six Nations.
 With screens across the bar area Saint Paul’s House is the place to be to watch the rugby as every Saturday and Sunday we serve a Bottomless Brunch or Sunday Roast.
 2 hours of endless tipples while you watch endless tackles!
 Make sure to book your table to avoid disappointment.

 The Rose Villa Tavern is a Jewellery Quarter institution, with a pub on that site for almost 130 years, although it was totally rebuilt in 1919.
 This listed pub is full of original features and offers a cosy and welcoming atmosphere, perfect for enjoying the Rugby Six Nations.

 The Rectory is an idyllic venue to gather with friends or colleagues for lunch, enjoy cocktails at night or indulge in brunch on Saturdays, and is also home to 180 club -Birmingham’s Underground darts bar.
-It’s also a great place to watch sport – including Football, Rugby and even the Superbowl!
+It’s also a great place to watch sport.

 The Jewellery Quarter is a great place to catch all the action from the Six Nations, with a variety of excellent pubs and bars to choose from.
 Whether you’re looking for a lively atmosphere, delicious food and drink, or simply a great spot to watch the game, you’re sure to find the perfect place in the Jewellery Quarter.